 Graduate Program in Neuroscience

-The Directors for the University of Washington’s Graduate Program in Neuroscience serve 5-year terms and are required to be from two separate home Departments.
+The Directors serve five year terms and are required to be from two different departments.

-Potential Directors are identified through a nomination process hosted by the Neuroscience Executive Committee at least a year before directorship is set to change over.
-The Executive Committee solicits nominations and discusses all available options.
-Once they have their candidates, names are sent to the Dean of the Graduate School.
-Reappointment of the current Directors is possible but is subject to a vote by the Executive Committee and reappointment by the Dean of the Graduate School.
+Potential Directors are identified through a nomination process which begins at least a year before directorship is set to change over.
+The Steering Committee solicits nominations and discusses all available options.
+Once they have candidates, names are sent to the Dean of the Graduate School.
+Reappointment of the current Directors is possible but is subject to a vote and reappointment by the Dean of the Graduate School.
 Leadership transition requires close coordination with the Graduate School’s Office of Academic Affairs & Planning and the Director of Interdisciplinary Programs.
-The Executive Committee is responsible for ongoing leadership succession planning.

 1996-2001 Albert Fuchs Neil Nathanson